-To the extent the Super withdrawal program overcame fiscal constraints, it may have improved macro-stability, improving welfare.
-The present-biased will pay in sub-optimal future consumption-but this is also true of cash stimulus, which can be saved rather than spent.
-By connecting directly the individual-level costs and benefits of using cash transfers to stabilize the economy (as opposed to an indirect connection via higher future taxes), the program highlights a quirk of cash stimulus generally.
-The greater the present bias, the more effective it is (Laibson et al., 2021).
-But those induced to spend make themselves worse off (and others better off (Auclert, Rognlie and Straub, 2023)), at least directly, by not saving to offset future taxes.
-The net impact depends on the properties of the tax and transfer system.
+The key policy trade-off posed by the program is between the welfare losses to those who participated and the welfare gains to society more broadly due to greater macro-stability.
+The present-biased will pay in sub-optimal future consumption-but this is also true of stimulus checks, which can be saved rather than spent.
+By connecting directly the individual-level costs and benefits of using transfers to stabilize the economy (as opposed to an indirect connection via higher future taxes), the program highlights a quirk of all stimulus transfers generally.
+The greater the present bias, the more effective it is (Laibson et al., 2024).
+But those induced to spend make themselves worse off (and others better off, as per Auclert, Rognlie and Straub (2023)) by not saving to offset future taxes.
+The net welfare impact depends on the properties of the tax and transfer system (Schneider and Moran, 2024a).
 The application of a comprehensive welfare frame to stimulus under present bias is critical to designing optimal macro-stabilization policy (Maxted, 2022).
 Channelling Tobin (1977): just how many Harberger triangles does it take to fill an Okun's gap?